AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 quite low, nearly -150dBV.
 This equates to a better than -120dBV wideband audio performance, which is pretty good.
 Pretty good in part because this figure equates to >120dB SNR for typical listening levels (rather than maximum output, which is often the improbable output level typically reported).
-This means that we can use this amplifier to enjoy 24 bit audio at normal listening levels and actually be able to resolve the full depth.
+This means that we can use this amplifier to enjoy 20 bit audio at normal listening levels and actually be able to resolve the full depth.
 A good homework exercise would be to list for yourself the converters that actually best this amplifier in terms of their rated SNR or dynamic range.
+This should come as an entertaining exercise for some, as the bit depths of converters have generally vastly exceeded the SNR over the years, probably as a marketing competition.

-One big question tends to be "how can I measure my amplifier's performance as well or better than the high end [Audio Precision](https://www.ap.com/) gear for the quantities that I feel are most relevant for my amplifier, and how can I do this at home one the cheap ."
+A big question tends to be: "How can I measure my amplifier's performance as well or better than the high end [Audio Precision](https://www.ap.com/) gear, at least for the quantities that I feel are most relevant for my amplifier, and how can I do this at home one the cheap?"
 That is what this document attempts to discuss.